Dandupalya 3

 Most parts of the film were shot simultaneously during the Part 2 filming, while the second schedule of shooting was held from April 2017.
 Initially planned to release within a week after the Part 2 release, the film however, released on 16 March 2018.

-The film opened to mixed reviews from the audience and critics upon the release in both Karnataka and Andra Pradesh, but earned good collection report from the 'B' and 'C' centres with almost packed houses across the states and emerged as a sleeper hit at box office.
+The film opened to mixed reviews from the audience and critics upon the release in both Karnataka and Andhra Pradesh, but earned good collection report from the 'B' and 'C' centres with almost packed houses across the states and emerged as a sleeper hit at box office.

 Plot

-After Abhivyakti "Abhi's" news create sensation, Inspector Chalapathi takes her to the gang and reprimands her.
+After Abhivyakti "Abhi's" news creates a sensation, Inspector Chalapathi takes her to the gang and reprimands her.
 Pointing to Umesh Reddy, he asks in which angle the gang looked innocent.
-He further explains how crime flowed in their DNA from their ancestors and how their children are trained by their mothers: forcefully beating them up to survive harsh beatings in the future and making them drink donkey's blood to make their body strong.The movie now follows the buildup of the gang.
-When Bengaluru city is developed by integrating surrounding villages, the children who now form the Dandupalyam gang, move to the city.
+He further explains how crime flowed in their DNA from their ancestors and how their children are trained by their mothers: forcefully beating them up to survive harsh beatings in the future and making them drink donkey's blood to make their bodies strong.
+The movie now follows the buildup of the gang.
+When Bengaluru city is developed by integrating the surrounding villages, the children who now form the Dandupalya gang, move to the city.

-The woman gang member finds a job as maid despite the objections made by the granny of the house for allowing an unknown to work in the house.
-After she learns that the family is leaving for Tirupathi, she informs the gang of this and they plan for their first steal in the city.
+The female gang member finds a job as a maid despite the objections made by the lady of the house for allowing an unknown to work in the house.
+After she learns that the family is leaving for a pilgrimage to Tirupati, she informs the gang of this and they plan for their first theft in the city.
 The following day, she arrives with the gang only to find the girl inside the house.
-As they argue, the men force enter the house and tie her up.
+As they argue, the men forcefully enter the house and tie her up.
 While the other men steal, one man rapes her and others follow.
 The gang leader (Makarand Deshpande) slits her throat when the gang is afraid of her going to the police.
-During the struggle for her breath, the girl force breathes that makes further blood come out of her throat, which makes a peculiar "ssssss" sound.
-This makes him a manic for slitting throats and listening to the sound, thus slits every victim's throat.They often leave no evidence which frustrates the police.
+During the struggle for her breath, the girl forcefully breathes which makes further blood come out of her throat, which makes a peculiar hissing sound.
+This makes him a manic for slitting throats and listening to the sound, thus slitting every victim's throat.
+They often leave no evidence which frustrates the police.